Tips & Tricks

 If you want to know how to focus better at work and avoid mistakes, the answer starts with understanding cognitive load.
 Your brain has a finite cognitive load capacity each day — knowledge workers hit their cognitive peak for only 2–4 hours a day, and focus efficiency across the modern workforce has fallen to 62%, with uninterrupted focus time down around 8% due to constant collaboration, app switching, and background multitasking.

-The Pomodoro technique for productivity: 25 minutes of complete focus, 5-minute break, repeat four times, then take a longer break.
+The Pomodoro technique: 25 minutes of complete focus, 5-minute break, repeat four times, then take a longer break.
 The strict time boundaries make deep work feel achievable.
-Most people discover their error rate drops significantly within the first week of consistent Pomodoro use — not because the technique is magic, but because it forces single-tasking.

 Stop multitasking.
 Each task switch costs an average of 23 minutes of recovered focus (University of California, Irvine).
 What feels like efficiency is actually a slow accumulation of half-formed thoughts and missed details that compound into errors.